DanyLinuxoid/PcapModifier/README.md

 5. Dynamically intercept packets and see it's decrypted contents
 6. Dynamically modify packet in interception process
 7. Automatically modify all received packets during interception process by injecting user provided values

+Program has very strange bug, possibly related to legacy framework that is used ---- packets are sended twice and are being received twice as well, no known fix, there was no issue found in code.
+Maybe it is just environment bug.